AnonymerNiklasistanonym/MoonpieBot/installer/man.md

 Example: "*receiverUserName*"

 **MOONPIE_CONFIG_OSU_STREAM_COMPANION_URL**
 : osu!
-StreamCompanion URL to use a running StreamCompanion instance (https://github.com/Piotrekol/StreamCompanion) to always get the currently being played beatmap and used mods.
+StreamCompanion URL (websocket interface) to use a running StreamCompanion instance (https://github.com/Piotrekol/StreamCompanion) to always get the currently being played beatmap and used mods.
+(If OSU_STREAM_COMPANION_DIR_PATH is provided this will be preferred)
 Example: "*localhost:20727*"

+**MOONPIE_CONFIG_OSU_STREAM_COMPANION_DIR_PATH**
+: osu!
+StreamCompanion directory (file interface) path to use a running StreamCompanion instance (https://github.com/Piotrekol/StreamCompanion) to always get the currently being played beatmap and used mods.
+You can't really configure the details via the integrated message parser but since it uses the output of StreamCompanion you can just configure it in there under the section 'Output Patterns' and then edit the used cell 'np_all'.
+(If OSU_STREAM_COMPANION_URL is provided this will be ignored)
+Example: "*C:\Program Files (x86)\StreamCompanion\Files*"

 **MOONPIE_CONFIG_SPOTIFY_ENABLE_COMMANDS**="*song*"
 : You can provide a list of commands that should be enabled, if this is empty or not set all commands are enabled (set the value to 'none' if no commands should be enabled).
 If you don't provide Spotify API credentials the commands won't be enabled!